Session Times and Descriptions

 Aligning Behavioral Threat Assessment and Management with a Multi-Tiered System of Support: Building a Continuum of Prevention and Intervention

-Kelsey Morris, PhD - U.S. Secret Service National Threat Assessment Center (NTAC)
+Kelsey Morris, Ph.D. - U.S. Secret Service National Threat Assessment Center (NTAC)

 TUESDAY, JUNE 2